SystemFw/blog/content/staging/paxos-failures.md

 `accept(n)`.
 As before, `n` is used for lock stealing and fencing to deal with any other concurrent writer that might be doing the same.

+#### Understanding write repair

+maybe just make one point about when v1 wasn't actually written, whether it's fair to make it win at all, and whether it's fair to make it win without its original writer knowning Is it ok to just discard v2? yes, racy semantics are intrinsic to a WOR Isn't v1 somehow stale? racy semantics? v1 doesn't know its original value has succeeded? general point about failure == unknown in distribution

+selecting v1 is necessary, is it sufficient? yes, cluster intersection

+super important point about the fact you cannot miss

+### Induction on proposal numbers

+show cluster, explain induction

+One point to make is this schrodinger effect about which value gets picked, again it boils down to a race.

+explain that writers now override, but it's safe because of fencing, write repair and induction on proposal numbers

 We have our cluster with 3 storage servers `{s1, s2, s3}`, and a
 writer `w2` that wants to write the value `v2` to a majority quorum of